charliewatson1504/CI_MS2_PLQuiz/README.md

 ### First Time Visitor

 1. As a **First Time Visitor** I want to be able to play an interactive quiz.
-2. As a **First Time Visitor** I want to know what feedback on my progress through the quiz.
+2. As a **First Time Visitor** I want feedback on where I am up to through the quiz.
 3. As a **First Time Visitor** I want to know what my score is at the end of the quiz.
-4. As a **First Time Visitor** I want to be able to see stats from the Premier League.
+4. As a **First Time Visitor** I want to know what questions I got wrong and what the correct answer was at the end of the game.
-5. As a **First Time Visitor** I want to be able to know what popular football songs there are.
+5. As a **First Time Visitor** I want to be able to see stats from the Premier League.
 6. As a **First Time Visitor** I want to be able to see what is being said about Premier League on social media.
+7. As a **First Time Visitor** I want to know if I have entered incorrect information.

 ### Returning Visitor

-7. As a **Returning Visitor** I want to be able to see updated stats from the Premier League.
+8. As a **Returning Visitor** I want to be able to see updated stats from the Premier League.
-8. As a **Returning Visitor** I want to be able to play the quiz again and be asked different questions.
+9. As a **Returning Visitor** I want to be able to play the quiz again and be asked different questions.

 ## Site Owner Goals

-9. As a **Site Owner** I want to be able to provide an interactive quiz.
+10. As a **Site Owner** I want to be able to provide an interactive quiz.
-10. As a **Site Owner** I want to be able to provide feedback to the user when playing the quiz.
+11. As a **Site Owner** I want to be able to provide feedback to the user when playing the quiz.
-11. As a **Site Owner** I want to be able to confirm the users score at the end of the quiz.
+12. As a **Site Owner** I want to be able to confirm the users score at the end of the quiz.
-12. As a **Site Owner** I want to be able to validate the data entered by the user.
+13. As a **Site Owner** I want to be able to validate the data entered by the user.
-13. As a **Site Owner** I want to provide information from other sources to the user.
+14. As a **Site Owner** I want to provide information from other sources to the user.
-14. As a **Site Owner** I want to be able to get feedback from the user.
+15. As a **Site Owner** I want to be able to get feedback from the user.
+16. As a **Site Owner** I want the site to be responsive to whatever device the user is using.

 ## User Requirements and Expectations